watson/stackman/README.md

 extremely detailed information for each frame in the stack trace.

-With Stackman you get access to the actual source code and surrounding lines for where the error occured, you get to know if it happended inside a 3rd party module, in Node.js or in your own code.
+With Stackman you get access to the actual source code and surrounding lines for where the error occurred, you get to know if it happended inside a 3rd party module, in Node.js or in your own code.
 For a full list of information, check out the API below.